kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 ```

-Time time `1702457742` is unix timestamp.
-This is `Wed Dec 13 2023 08:55:42 GMT+0000` in human readable format.
+Time `1702457742` is unix timestamp.
+This is `Wed Dec 13 2023 08:55:42 GMT+0000` in human-readable format.
-We can't restore from a full backup since at this point no full backup was perform. so we can choose a specific time in (just before this timestamp, for example `08:55:30`) which time we want to restore.
+We can't restore from a full backup since at this point no full backup was performed. so we can choose a specific time in (just before this timestamp, for example `08:55:30`) which time we want to restore.

 ### Restore MongoDB
 ```yaml